-Firdos Vohra joins NALCAB as the Strategic Growth and Compliance Assistant.
+Firdos Vohra joins NALCAB as Compliance Coordinator.
 In her role, Firdos supports organizational governance, strategic planning and compliance.
 As a contract administrator she is responsible for crafting policies, procedures and reports for federal and private grants.

 Firdos hails from Austin, Texas where she served as the Client Satisfaction Specialist for MOOD MEDIA, a commercial media services company.
 In this previous capacity, Firdos served as the first line of contact to resolve pressing issues related to clients contracts, reconcile accounts and facilitate the smooth delivery of final products.

 A graduate of The University of Texas in Austin, Firdos holds a Master of Business Administration.
 Firdos graduated Magna Cum Laude with a Bachelor of Arts degree from Arizona State University where she served as a part of the area’s first AmeriCorps team.